Shivanshu-Shukla-02/ADVANCED-ANIMATIONS_1/README.md

 if __name__ == "__main__":
     base_url = "http://example.com"
     scan_for_vulnerabilities(base_url)
-Conclusion
+coclution:
-This Python-based scanner provides a foundational tool for identifying SQL Injection and XSS vulnerabilities in web applications.
-The scanner leverages the requests library for making HTTP requests and BeautifulSoup for parsing and analyzing HTML content.
-While this example focuses on basic payloads and checks, it's essential to expand and refine the payloads for more robust detection.
-Moreover, consider incorporating additional security checks and reporting mechanisms to enhance the scanner's capabilities.
+This Python-based scanner serves as a fundamental tool for detecting vulnerabilities related to SQL injection and cross-site scripting (xss) in web applications.
+The scanner utilizes the requests library for making HTTP requests and beautifulsoup for parsing and analyzing HTML content.
+While this example focuses on simple payloads and checks, it's crucial to expand and refine the payloads for more comprehensive detection capabilities.
+Furthermore, take into account the implementation of additional security measures and reporting systems to further improve the scanner's functionality.